Coronavirus latest: Europe nears total lockdown | DW | 17.03.2020

 14:20 Berlin authorities are planning a special hospital for 1,000 COVID-19 patients in the city.
 The facility is to be on the site of the Messe Berlin Exhibition grounds in Charlottenburg-Wilmersdorf.
 At present the, the German capital has 332 confirmed cases of the virus but that number is expected to rise sharply.

-14:10 Here's an interactive map from the John Hopkins University with live data on the coronavirus pandemic.
+14:10 Here's an interactive map from the Johns Hopkins University with live data on the coronavirus pandemic.

 13:50 The Swiss government has said the rate of increase in the number of COVID-19 cases is so high that it is struggling to keep pace of accurate numbers.
 Health authorities there say that 2,650 pe